Nina-Mainusch/com-480-project-twizards/reports/Milestone_1.md

 **10% of the final grade**

-We, as passinate chess (and video game) players, follow the chess (and video game) scene on twitch.tv and recognised a recent surge in interest there.
+We, as passionate chess (and video game) players, follow the chess (and video game) scene on twitch.tv and recognised a recent surge in interest there.
 We asked ourselves, how the corona pandemic plays into this and finally decided to put on our detective hat to find out within the scope of our Data Visualization project.

 ### Dataset
 [Twitch.tv](https://www.twitch.tv/), a subsidiary of *Amazon.com Inc*, is a streaming service that is concentrated on video game live streaming,